SunoikisisDC/SunoikisisDC-2017-2018/README.md

 ***
 ### Other Activities
-* The [National Endowment for the Humanities (NEH)](https://www.neh.gov/) has granted us support for a SunoikisisDC two-weeks intensive Institute for Advanced Topics in the Digital Humanities, that will be held at Tufts University in Summer 2018.
+* The [National Endowment for the Humanities (NEH)](https://www.neh.gov/) has granted us support for a SunoikisisDC two-weeks intensive Institute for Advanced Topics in the Digital Humanities, that will be held at Tufts University on July 16-27, 2018.
 See the [NEH grant announcement](http://www.neh.gov/files/press-release/neh_grants_august_2017_final_.pdf?utm_medium=email&utm_source=govdelivery).
 More information on the date of the institute and the CFP coming soon!

 ***